kgdunn/pid-book/univariate-review/univariate-review.rst

 Central limit theorem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :index:`Central limit theorem` plays a central role in the theory of probability and in the derivation of the normal distribution.
-We don't prove this theorem here, but we only use the result that the average of a sequence of values *from any distribution* will approach the normal distribution, provided the original distribution has finite variance.
-This condition is true for almost all systems of practical interest.
+The :index:`Central limit theorem` plays an important role in the theory of probability and in the derivation of the normal distribution.
+We don't prove this theorem here, but we only use the result:

+	The average of a sequence of values *from any distribution* will approach the normal distribution, provided the original distribution has finite variance.

+The condition of finite variance is true for almost all systems of practical interest.

 .. image:: ../figures/univariate/CLT-derivation.png
 	:width: 750px
 	:align: center
 	:scale: 65

-The only assumption we require for the central limit theorem is that the samples used to compute the average are independent.
+The critical requirement for the central limit theorem to be true, is that the samples used to compute the average are independent.
 In particular, we **do not** require the original data to be normally distributed.
-The average produced from these data will be be more nearly normal though.
+The average produced from these samples will be be more nearly normal though.

 Imagine a case where we are throwing dice.
-The following distributions are obtained when we throw a die :math:`M` times and we plot the distribution of the *average* of these :math:`M` throws.
+The distributions, shown below, are obtained when we throw a die :math:`M` times and we plot the distribution of the *average* of these :math:`M` throws.

 .. image:: ../figures/univariate/simulate-CLT.png
 	:width: 750px